Wild South Africa Overland – North – Accommodated

 This morning you cut across the vast expanse of the Great Karoo, your destination is nestled in the heights of Lesotho.
 This autonomous mountain kingdom boasts the highest peaks in Southern Africa and is one of the highest countries in the world, the entire kingdom lies over 1000m above sea level.
 Having crossed the mighty Orange River, you enter the border of Lesotho and make the climb to your camp set high in the mountains.
 (BLD)

 The clean air of the mountains accompanies you this morning as you explore the mountains on foot, your hike concludes with a village visit and the opportunity to gain insight into the community that calls these mountains home.
 The Basotho are famous for their traditional hats, blankets and their sturdy ponies.
 Basotho ponies are renowned for their surefootedness in the mountains and you have the opportunity of an optional pony trek this afternoon to experience this first-hand.
+This activity is not for the inexperienced or fainthearted.
 (BLD)

-You exit Lesotho and travel through the sandstone cliffs of Golden Gate, your destination is the mountains of the Drakensberg.
+You exit Lesotho and travel through the sandstone cliffs of Golden Gate.
+Your destination is the mountains of the Drakensberg.
 Running the length of the Kwazulu-Natal province, the Ukuhlamba Drakensberg Park is a UNESCO recognised world heritage site.
-Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberge, meaning ‘dragon mountains’, these towering mountains are hikers paradise and worthy of exploration.
+Whether you go by the Zulu name uKhahlamba, meaning ‘barrier of spears’, or the Afrikaans name Drakensberg, meaning ‘dragon mountains’, these towering mountains are a hiker’s paradise and worthy of exploration.
 (BLD)

 You set out this morning for a lengthy hike, along your way you will have the opportunity to view examples of San rock art with a local guide.
 While you are encouraged to make the most of the day in the mountains, you may be offered separate options depending on the activity level of the group.
 With a number of trails available you can ensure that every need is catered for, the most important aim is to ensure everyone enjoys this mountain paradise at their own pace.
 (BLD)